How you can enter a caveat

-We regularly receive enquiries from people who want to know how to enter a caveat.
-Many people we speak to have heard the term “caveat” but do not know what one is or how it should be used.
-This brief guide is designed to help you decide if a caveat is appropriate in your case and if so, how to enter a caveat.
+We regularly receive calls to our free legal helpline from people who want to know how to enter a caveat.
+Many people we speak to have heard of a caveat but do not know what one is or how it should be used.
+This brief guide is designed to help you decide if it is appropriate in your case and if so, how one can be entered.

 What is a caveat?

-A caveat is a notice entered at the Probate Registry which prevents anyone other than the caveator (the person entering the caveat) obtaining a Grant of Probate.
-It is a useful tool to use when you are investigating a challenge to a will or dealing with a probate dispute as it can provide you with time to investigate without the estate being administered.
+A caveat is a notice entered at the Probate Registry which prevents anyone other than the person who entered the caveat obtaining a Grant of Probate.
+It is a useful tool to use when you are investigating a challenge to a will or dealing with a probate dispute as it can provide you with time to investigate without the estate being administered and the assets being distributed.
 A caveat lasts for six months, but can be renewed if you need it to last beyond that.

 When can a caveat be used?

-A caveat will only have effect if it is entered before a Grant of Probate.
+A caveat will only have effect if it is entered before a Grant of Probate has been issued.
 If you are considering a will challenge you should therefore ensure you do not delay in entering a caveat.
 There are several types of claim where a caveat can be used.
 These include:-

 2. Executor disputes;